Anessen/PSFalcon/Configuration-Import-Export.md

 ## Export all configurations
 The `Export-FalconConfig` command gathers configurable items from your Falcon environment and exports them as a ZIP archive.
-The following example will create a file called `FalconConfig_<FileDate>.zip` in your current directory containing all the available configurations.
+The following example will create a file called `FalconConfig_<FileDateTime>.zip` in your current directory containing all the available configurations.
 ```powershell
 Export-FalconConfig